Elon Musk says Twitter's ban on Trump after Capitol attack was 'grave mistake'

-WASHINGTON: Twitter's ban on then President Donald Trump after the Jan.
-6, 2021, attack on the U.S. Capitol by his supporters was a "grave mistake" that had to be corrected, Chief Executive Elon Musk said on Friday, although he also stated that incitement to violence would continue to be prohibited on Twitter.
+WASHINGTON: Twitter's ban on then President Donald Trump after the Jan 6, 2021, attack on the US Capitol by his supporters was a "grave mistake" that had to be corrected, Chief Executive Elon Musk said on Friday (Nov 25), although he also stated that incitement to violence would continue to be prohibited on Twitter.

 "I'm fine with Trump not tweeting.
 The important thing is that Twitter correct a grave mistake in banning his account, despite no violation of the law or terms of service," Musk said in a tweet.
 "Deplatforming a sitting President undermined public trust in Twitter for half of America."